Sports in Tamil Nadu: Kabaddi

 Kabaddi is the state sport of Tamil Nadu.
 The word "kabaddi" is derived from the Tamil word "kai-pudi"(கைபிடி) meaning "to hold hands".
 It is also known as sadu-gudu.
 The contact sport's origins can be traced back to about 4000 years ago during the Mahabharata period.
-Buddhist literature has also cited Lord Buddha playing kabaddi as a recreational sport.
-Kabaddi is played as a warm up prior to the traditional sport Jallikattu.
+Buddhist literature has also cited the Buddha playing kabaddi as a recreational sport.
+Kabaddi is also played as a warmup prior to the traditional sport Jallikattu.

-It is known by different names in different places such as the Maldives where it is known as "baibalaa", Punjab where is it called "kauddi", and Bengal where it is called "hadudu".
-It is important to note that some other states like Punjab, Andhra Pradesh, and Telangana also recognize kabaddi as their state sport.
+It is known by different names in different places such as in the Maldives where it is known as "baibalaa", Punjab where is it called "kauddi", and Bengal where it is called "hadudu".
+Some other states like Punjab, Andhra Pradesh, and Telangana also recognize kabaddi as their state sport.

 The essence of this game is for the defending team to hold onto the raiding team in their pitch.
 Though there are slight variations in the game played in different places, the basic rules are the same.
 India introduced this sport on a world platform during the 1936 Olympics in Berlin.
-It was popularized in Japan in 1979, Bangladesh in 1973 and Iran in 1996.
+It was popularized in Bangladesh in 1973, Japan in 1979 and Iran in 1996.
 It is the National Sport of Bangladesh and one of the national sports of Nepal.

 Kabaddi is often called the 'game of the masses' as it holds a lot of public appeal due to its simplicity and games are watched with a great deal of gusto and raucous cheering.
 So far, India has been indomitable at all the international kabaddi tournaments and with seven World Cup titles and numerous Asian Games gold medals, the Indian men's team is at the pinnacle of success.

-In Tamil Nadu, kabaddi is more than just a game; it's a sport that's ingrained into the minds right from childhood when all that's required is an open ground, a few friends and the enthusiasm for the game, muttering 'kabaddi, kabaddi' as they maneuver through the opponents team.
-Stamina and agility are two key strengths that are needed for this game and Tamil Nadu has done the country proud by producing many players who have been part of the winning national team.
+In Tamil Nadu, kabaddi is more than just a game; it's a sport that's ingrained into the minds right from childhood when all that's required is an open ground, a few friends and the enthusiasm for the game, muttering 'kabaddi, kabaddi' as they maneuver through the opponent's team.
+Stamina and agility are two key strengths that are needed for this game, and Tamil Nadu has done the country proud by producing many players who have been part of the winning national team.